 203

-SPECIAL MAJOR FOR A BACHELOR OF ARTS/BACHELOR OF SCIENCE DEGREE
+BACHELOR OF ARTS/BACHELOR OF SCIENCE DEGREE IN INTERDISCIPLINARY STUDIES

+Overview

-The Special Major Degree provides an opportunity for students to engage in an individualized course of study leading to a degree when one's academic and professional goals are not accommodated by standard degree majors.
-The Special Major consists of correlated studies in two or more fields and should provide integrated instruction comparable in quality and depth to regular major programs.
+Under the leadership of the Center for Interdisciplinary Studies housed in the Office of the Dean of Undergraduate Studies, students will be able to earn a B.A. or B.S. in Interdisciplinary Studies (IS).
+The designed major incorporates at least two academic disciplines from existing programs of study (e.g., majors or minors) offered at Fresno State into a unified theme.
+The BA/BS Degree in Interdisciplinary Studies (IS degree) provides an opportunity for students to engage in an individualized course of study leading to a bachelor’s degree when one's academic and professional goals are not accommodated by existing majors.
+The IS degree will consist of correlated studies in two or more fields and should provide integrated instruction comparable in quality and depth to regular major programs.
 It is not intended as a means of bypassing normal graduation requirements.

+Provisions